The Small Boats Coaching (SBC) program is a series of stroke improvement courses organized by FCRCC, for the benefit of FCRCC members.

 Specific courses will be announced on the website’s front page (under News).
 Cost is set as needed to break even.
-The length of most courses is typically 4 – 5 nights, once per week.
+The length of most courses is typically 4 – 5 sessions, once per week.
 The maximum class size depends on the subject focus, and on the Coach’s plans.

 SBCs fall into three categories:

 - Novice introduces the equipment and the basic biomechanics of strong forward motion.